cactuzhead/Advanced-Progress-Bars/docs/tasks.md

 As you can see in the example above, there is a `~2/4` placed directly after the `#banana` tag.
 This is simply the `Value/Total` for subtasks of your progress bars tag, and is automatically added by APB.

+{: .note }
-> Note: For task linked progress bars - it is not recommended that you make any changes manually to the code block apart from the `Title` or `#tag` as it will be overwritten when APB refreshes the data.
+For task linked progress bars - it is not recommended that you make any changes manually to the code block apart from the `Title` or `#tag` as it will be overwritten when APB refreshes the data.

 ## Refreshing
 If you have `Enable Task Linking` turned `on` the progress bars will update when you change between notes.